-At an extraordinary general meeting held on 28 December 2017, the Company's shareholders approved the establishment of an ESOS of not more than 15% of the issued share capital of the Company, to eligible directors and employees of the Group.
+At an extraordinary general meeting held on 26 October 2022, the Company's shareholders approved the establishment of an SIS of up to 15% of the issued share capital of the Company, to eligible directors and employees of the Group.

-The salient features and other terms of the ESOS are disclosed in the Note 33 to the financial statements.
+The salient features of the SIS are disclosed in Note 29 to the financial statements.